Mahmoud-Sharabati/STM32F407_SPI_MCP2515/README.md

    | PC5	| PA0	  |

  ### Use CAN SPI Driver instruction
-1. Initialize the CAN SPI driver using: CANSPI_Initialize(uint8_t BitRate) Two Bit Rate options:
+1. Initialize the CAN SPI driver using: CANSPI_Initialize(uint8_t BitRate):

+       Two Bit Rate options:
    | 500Kbps	| 250Kbps  |
    |------------|--------- |